cerebral-legacy/cerebral-model-baobab/README.md

 `npm install cerebral-model-baobab`

 ## Get Started
-You can access Get Started on the Cerebral website at [http://www.cerebraljs.com/](http://www.cerebraljs.com/install/baobab)
+You can access "Get Started" on the Cerebral website at [http://www.cerebraljs.com/](http://www.cerebraljs.com/install/baobab)